Creating Accessible PDFs From InDesign

 - From the Format pop-up choose Adobe PDF

-- Accessible files need to be saved in compatability set to Acrobat 5 or larter
+- Accessible files need to be saved in compatibility set to Acrobat 5 or later

 - Make sure that the following checkboxes are selected: Create Tagged PDF, Optimize for fast web view, Bookmarks, Hyperlinks, and interactive elements.